EnbangWu/differential-fuzzing/README.md

 ```

 Note you can change the number of runs in  [foundry.toml](foundry.toml).
 More runs mean there are more random inputs feed into the functions.
 If you instead want to run quick tests, eg. for CI, adjust the configuration according to your needs.

-##### ✂ - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - SNIP - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-# Solidity Fuzzing Boilerplate

-This is a template repository intended to ease fuzzing components of Solidity projects, especially libraries.

-- Write tests once and run them [Foundry](https://book.getfoundry.sh/forge/fuzz-testing.html)'s fuzzing.
-- Fuzz components that use incompatible Solidity versions by deploying those into a Ganache instance via Etheno.
-- Use HEVM's FFI cheatcode to generate complex fuzzing inputs or to compare outputs with non-EVM executables while doing differential fuzzing.
-- Publish your fuzzing experiments without worrying about licensing by extending the shellscript to download specific files.